-It isn’t uncommon to find vegan-friendly loaves of bread at bakeries.
+It isn’t uncommon to find vegan-friendly loaves of bread at bakeries, since bread is basically vegan.
 However, not every bakery-cafe style of place has more than that to offer vegans.

 Luckily for us vegans, Panera Bread has thought of people on a plant-based diet.
 The bakery-cafe has some 100% vegan menu items and even more vegetarian ones that can be made vegan with some modifications.

 The short answer to this – yes, absolutely!
 Panera isn’t just a bakery – it also offers us the opportunity to sit down and enjoy a good meal.
 And they haven’t forgotten about vegans.
 They offer several plant-based dishes, from breakfast oatmeal to tasty grain bowls.

 You can easily find the ingredients, allergens, and even nutrition information of their meals.
 They even have a guide on their website on how to order vegan!

 Panera vegan options - bakery

 A cup of coffee and a freshly baked bagel is always a good breakfast combo, and Panera lets you enjoy just that.
 Four of their bagels are 100% vegan.
 The bakery-cafe does not currently offer any plant-based spreads, which is a shame – but hey, the bagels are good enough on their own!

 It has become a tradition for me to pop by Panera a few blocks from my home twice a week.
 There is nothing better in this world than freshly baked bread, and you cannot argue with that.

 Finding vegan-friendly wheat bread is not difficult as many different bread types are traditionally free from animal-based ingredients.
 Bakeries such as Au Bon Pain and Atlanta Bread have plenty of vegan-friendly wheat bread options, and Panera is no different.